haade-administrator/haade.fr/_posts/en/2021-08-03-integrate-your-electricity-meter-teleinfo-into-home-assistant.md

  Back in Home Assistant go to 'Integrations'.
 Normally your new Wemos should be recognized by HA and offered to you for configuration.
 If this is not the case, you will have to add it manually by clicking on 'Add integration' at the bottom right.
 Then look for ESPHome in the list and finally enter the IP address of the module.

-{% picture posts/{{ page.guid }}/entite-teleinfo-homeassistant.png --alt homeassistant teleinfo entity with pitinfo and wemos %}
+{% picture posts/{{ page.guid }}/entite-teleinfo-homeassistant.png --alt homeassistant teleinfo entity with pitinfo and wemos --img width="327" height="819" %}

 Map of electric meter entities